REGENCY SQUARE

 A 35 million dollar expansion of REGENCY SQUARE got underway in 1979.
 The outparcel Convenience Center was demolished to make way for a 500,000 square foot West Wing.
 May-Cohens was enlarged into a 147,000 square foot operation.
 It became a walk-thru anchor, connecting the original mall with the new addition.

-Anchor rebrandings began at REGENCY SQUARE in September 1987, when May-Cohens became a May Company Florida.
-Baton Rouge-based Maison Blanche took over in July 1988.
-In the early 1990s, the store became a Mobile-based Gayfers.
+Anchor rebrandings began in September 1987, when May-Cohens became a May Company Florida.
+Baton Rouge-based Maison Blanche took over the store in July 1988.
+In early 1992, it became a Mobile-based Gayfers.
 Meanwhile, Ivey's had been rebranded by Dillard's on June 4, 1990.

-In June 1997, a second expansion of the May-Cohens / Gayfers got underway.
+In June 1997, a second expansion of May-Cohens (now Gayfers) got underway.
 As work was progressing, Charlotte-based Belk bought the store.
 They completed the remodeling with elegant marble tile and wood fixtures.
 The REGENCY SQUARE Belk, dedicated in October 1998, encompassed 180,000 square feet.

 The theater located northwest of the mall was expanded and renamed as the American Multi-Cinema Regency 24.
 The facility was re-dedicated on March 19, 1999.
 Meanwhile, in April 1998, Chicago-based General Growth Properties acquired the holdings of Dallas-based MEPC American Properties, with REGENCY SQUARE being added to the GGP portfolio.
 GGP ended up completing the second phase of the mall renovation in the fall of 1999.

 The early months of 2001 saw the shuttering of Montgomery Ward and continuation of mall renovations.
-The Food Court moved to adjacent area, with a small addition built.
-The 10-bay Gallery Food Court was dedicated on October 11, 2001.
+The food court moved to adjacent area, with a small addition built.
+Now promoted as the Gallery Food Court, the 10-bay facility was dedicated on October 11, 2001.
 In November, a renovated Center Court was christened.
 REGENCY SQUARE now enveloped approximately 1,386,900 leasable square feet.

 By this time, several new shopping complexes had been built in the REGENCY SQUARE trade area.
 These included THE AVENUES (1990) {9.3 miles south, in Jacksonville}, ST. JOHNS TOWN CENTER (2005) {4.5 miles southeast, also in Jacksonville} and KENDALL TOWN CENTER (2005) {immediately north of REGENCY SQUARE}.

-Things went well for a while and REGENCY SQUARE appeared to be persevering.
-However, The Great Recession resulted in the shutterings of stalwart tenants such as Old Navy, Lane Bryant and Charlotte Russe.
-Mom & pop-type retailers filled some of the vacancies, but the West Wing became pockmarked with empty store spaces.
+Things went well for a while as REGENCY SQUARE appeared to be persevering.
+However, The Great Recession resulted in the shutterings of key tenants such as Old Navy, Lane Bryant and Charlotte Russe.
+Mom & pop-type retailers leased some of the vacancies, but the West Wing was soon filled with empty store spaces.
 Dillard's was demoted to a Clearance Center in April 2008.

-The Ivey's / Ward's building, vacant for over 10 years, came alive September 3, 2011.
-Amazing Consignments, reputedly the nation's largest second-hand-type retail operation, opened in the store's (57,000 square foot) lower level.
-However, by 2013, the store was not being listed on the mall's website.
+The Ivey's-Ward's building, vacant for over 10 years, sprang to life on September 3, 2011.
+Amazing Consignments, reputedly the nation's largest second-hand retail operation, opened in the store's lower level.
+By 2013, the store was no longer listed on the mall's website.

 General Growth Properties sold REGENCY SQUARE in February 2014.
 A joint venture of Great Neck, New York's Mason Asset Management and Namdar Realty Group acquired the struggling shopping hub at a rock bottom price.
 The new owners relocated the few remaining West Wing tenants into the East Wing.